 Once the blog about self-questioning benefits came out, the people had been asking how I managed to sort things out with my sister.
 Helping my sister did not come easy for me since there were self-questioning emotions involved.

-There were still self-questioning times when I wanted to strangle my sister because she refused to cooperate, thinking that I was the one who had something against her.
+There were still times when I wanted to strangle my sister because she refused discussing or understanding knowledge deeply, thinking that I was the one who was speaking against her.
 The reality was that I just wanted to fix the relationship and be done with all the drama at the house.
 But I finally got my sister to stop questioning the therapy with me and realize that the questionable thing was her psychological self-rigidity.

 Am I Doing Something That Will Hurt Other People?

-So, for the first question, I threw a self-questioning question at my sister to put herself in others’ shoes.
+So, for the first question, I threw a question at my sister to put herself in others’ shoes.
 I said, “Think about this scenario.
 I borrowed your jean jacket and promised to keep it clean, but I only said that to make you lend it to me and stop asking questions.
 I will keep it for weeks, assuming that you don’t need it yet.
 Then, when you get mad at me for not keeping my promise, I would throw the blame back to your face and tell you that it’s your fault for not taking it back sooner.”

 “Ouch,” my sister said.
 “Did I do that to you?”

 “Yes, countless times.”

 What’re the Worst Things That Can Happen If I Start Taking Criticism?